OCR-D/ocrd-website/site/en/models.md

 Tesseract models are single files with a `.traineddata` extension.

-Since tesseract only supports model lookup in a single directory, models should only be stored in a single location.
-If the default location (`virtualenv`) is not the place you want to use for tesseract models, consider [changing the default location in the OCR-D config file](#changing-the-default-resource-directory).
+Since Tesseract only supports model lookup in a single directory, and we want to share the tessdata directory with the standalone CLI, ocrd_tesserocr resources must be stored the `module` location.

-**NOTE:** For reasons of efficiency and to avoid duplicate models, all `ocrd-tesserocr-*` processors reuse the resource directory for `ocrd-tesserocr-recognize`.
+If the default path of that location is not the place you want to use for Tesseract models, then either recompile Tesseract with the `tessdata` path you had in mind, or use the `TESSDATA_PREFIX` environment variable to override the `module` location at runtime.

-If the `TESSDATA_PREFIX` environment variable is set when any of the tesseract processors are called, it will be the location to look for resources instead of the default.
+**NOTE**: For reasons of efficiency and to avoid duplicate models, all `ocrd-tesserocr-*` processors re-use the resource directory for `ocrd-tesserocr-recognize`.

 OCR-D's Tesseract wrapper,
 [ocrd_tesserocr](https://github.com/OCR-D/ocrd_tesserocr) and more